 If you are concerned about these effects, or if the product affects you in any other way, stop using it and talk to your doctor or pharmacist.

 You can read more about Fucibet cream side effects here.

 Reading the following warnings carefully will help to ensure you are selecting an appropriate product.

 This medicine is unsuitable for you if you are allergic to any of the cream’s ingredients.

-Fucibet cream should not be used on any of the following conditions:
+Fucibet cream should not be used on any of the following conditions or diseases:

 - Perioral dermatitis (a rash around the mouth)

 - Viral infections (e.g. cold sores, herpes, chickenpox)